hdushan/cypress-cheatsheet/README.md

 } );
 ```

-### Using wrap to wrap an element back to a form that can use should syntax
+### Using "wrap" to wrap an element back to a form that can use "should" syntax

 ```javascript
 cy.get('[data-cy="my-test-button"]').then( $button_element => {